 What is ATOL protection?

-The ATOL scheme (which stands for Air Travel Organiser’s Licence) was introduced in 1973, as the popularity of overseas trips […]
+The ATOL scheme (which stands for Air Travel Organiser’s Licence) is a financial protection scheme that protects you when you […]

 How to check for ATOL protection